digiaonline/eckero-admin-api/README.md

 Eckerö Line Admin API

-This project consists of a RESTful API that can be used to clear the Redis cache from Google Cloud Console.
+This project consists of a RESTful API that can be used to clear the Redis cache.

 Runs on Google Cloud's fully managed compute platform [Google Cloud Run](https://cloud.google.com/run).